gobline/filter/README.md

-# Filter Component - Mendo Framework
+# Filter component

-The Mendo Filter component is used to sanitize and/or validate variables.
+The Filter component is used to sanitize and/or validate variables.
 Its power lies in the ability to define "filter funnels" which allow to filter a variable through multiple (built-in or custom) sanitizers and validators easily at once.

 There are two kinds of filters: